clearlinux/clear-linux-documentation/source/clear-linux/tutorials/aws-web/aws-web.rst

    .. note::

-      You can configure the instance details, add additional storage, add tags and configure the security group before selecting the :guilabel:`Review and Launch` button if you want to further customize this |CL| instance.
+      You can configure the instance details, add additional storage, add tags, and configure the security group before selecting the :guilabel:`Review and Launch` button if you want to further customize this |CL| instance.